perpetualintelligence/docs/docfx_project/articles/terminal/gs/templates.md

 .AddTextHandler<UnicodeTextHandler>()
 ```

-By default, the `pi-cli` terminal supports Unicode text handler.
+By default, the `OneImlx.Terminal` terminal supports Unicode text handler.
 You can build your CLI terminals for any Unicode supported `left-to-right` langauge.

 ### Start command router
 The last step is to start the command router in the `Main` method to receive and run the user commands.